Sport policies of the Arab League: Egypt

 Though the modern version of the Olympic games began in 1896, it was not until 1912 that Arabs appeared on the international sporting scene.
 Egypt became the first Arab country to send an Olympic delegation - fencer Ahmed Hassanein - to the 1912 Summer Olympics in Stockholm.

 Sixteen years later, Egypt won its first two gold medals, in weightlifting and wrestling, and a silver and bronze in diving at the 1928 Summer Olympics in Amsterdam.
 Since then it has maintained its competitive edge over other Arab countries and leads the Olympic chart among Arab nations with a total of 23 medals.

 In the 2008 Summer Olympics in Beijing, Egypt sent the largest Arab delegation of more than 100 athletes competing in handball, field hockey, badminton, synchronised swimming, judo, boxing, taekwondo, athletics, fencing and the pentathlon.

 Morocco

 The 1984 Summer Olympics (Los Angeles) marked a watershed moment for Arab athletics when Morocco's Nawal El Moutawakel became the first Arab woman to win a gold medal, participating in the 400m hurdles.

 Fellow countryman Saïd Aouita also brought home the gold in the 5000m men's marathon.

 Moroccan talent continued to emerge as Hicham El Guerrouj returned from the 2004 Athens Olympics with two gold medals in the 1500m and 5000m races.
 Morocco is second to Egypt with 19 Olympic medals.

 Football

 Four African and four Asian members of the Arab League have qualified to the FIFA World Cup.
-Morocco advanced to round of 16 in 1986, Saudi Arabia in 1994, and Algeria in 2014.
-Neither team has reached quarter-finals.
+Morocco advanced to the Semi Finals in 2022.

 The Union of Arab Football Associations, established in 1974, organizes the Arab Nations Cup and UAFA Club Championship.

 African members of the Arab League have hosted 12 editions of the Africa Cup of Nations, with another scheduled for 2017: